alyserecord/movie-recommender/README.rst

-There are larger versions of these data sets available from the links below, but we do not expect a production ready recommender in only a days time so do not worry about scale.
+There are larger versions of these data sets available from the links below, but we do not expect a production ready recommender in only a days time so do not too much about scale for now.
 If you are interested we provide the links as a reference.

   * https://grouplens.org/datasets/movielens
   * http://eigentaste.berkeley.edu/dataset/

-Good luck!
+You may improve upon, scale up and deploy your system in the manner that your team feels is best.